Oliver Wendell Holmes Sr.: Later literary success and the Civil War

 Soon after South Carolina's secession from the Union in 1861 and the start of the Civil War, Holmes began publishing pieces—the first of which was the patriotic song "A Voice of the Loyal North"—in support of the Union cause.
 Although he had previously criticized the abolitionists, deeming them traitorous, his main concern was for the preservation of the Union.
 In September of that year, he published an article titled "Bread and Newspapers" in the Atlantic, in which he proudly identified himself as an ardent Unionist.
 He wrote, "War has taught us, as nothing else could, what we can be and are" and inspiring even the upper class to have "courage ... big enough for the uniform which hangs so loosely about their slender figures."
 However, on July 4, 1863, Holmes wrote, "how idle it is to look for any other cause than slavery as having any material agency in dividing the country" and declared it as one of "its sins against a just God".
 Holmes also had a personal stake in the war: his oldest son, Oliver Wendell Holmes Jr., enlisted in the Army against his father's wishes in April 1861 and was injured three times in battle, including a gunshot wound in his chest at the Battle of Ball's Bluff in October 1861.
 Holmes published in The Atlantic Monthly an account of his search for his son after hearing news of his injury at the Battle of Antietam.

-Amid the Civil War, Holmes's friend Henry Wadsworth Longfellow began translating Dante Alighieri's Divine Comedy.
+During the Civil War, Holmes's friend Henry Wadsworth Longfellow began translating Dante Alighieri's Divine Comedy.
 Beginning in 1864, Longfellow invited several friends to help at weekly meetings held on Wednesdays.
-The "Dante Club", as it was called, regularly included Longfellow, Lowell, William Dean Howells, Charles Eliot Norton, and Holmes.
+Holmes was part of that group, which became known as the "Dante Club"; among its members were Longfellow, Lowell, William Dean Howells, and Charles Eliot Norton.
 The final translation was published in three volumes in the spring of 1867.
-(American novelist Matthew Pearl has fictionalized their efforts in The Dante Club [2003].)
+American novelist Matthew Pearl has fictionalized their efforts in The Dante Club (2003).
 The same year the Dante translation was published, Holmes's second novel, The Guardian Angel, began appearing serially in the Atlantic.
-It was published in book form in November, though its sales were half that of Elsie Venner.
+It was published in book form in November, with its sales half that of Elsie Venners.